murphyschaff/GamesForClass/README.md

 To start a game of minesweeper, select your difficulty on the bottom left.
 Click "Start Game" once you have selected the difficulty you want to play.
 Easy is a 8x8 board with 10 mines, Medium is a 16x16 board with 40 mines, and Hard is a 30x16 board with 99 mines.
 Select "Start Game" to spawn the board, and click a individual button to start.
 Right clicking a button will mark the space as a mine, where left clicking will reveal the value of the space.
 Left clicking on a bomb tile will cause the mine to explode, ending the game.
 To reset the game, click the "Reset" button.

 # Release Notes
+## Release v0.5.1
++ Features
+    + Minesweeper
+        + Secret Addition
++ Bug Fixes
+    + Minesweeper
+        + Changed win condition to make it hard to cheat
+        + Fixed out-of-bounds error when winning
+    + Yahtzee
+        + Fixed bug where 0 points would be added to category even if valid points were present.

 ## Release v0.5: Minesweeper Release
 + Added Game Minesweeper
     + Added game functionality